2023 Conventional Loan Limits Updated

 The overall strong real estate market has seen major booms in the last few years.
-The increase in average prices have led to a change in the conventional loan limit, yet again.
+The increase in average prices have led to a change in the Fannie Mae and Freddie Mac conventional loan limits, yet again.

-For the year 2020, the maximum loan amount allowed by either Freddie Mac or Fannie Mae for a conventional loan will be $510,400.
+For the year 2023, the maximum loan limit amount allowed by either Freddie Mac or Fannie Mae for a conventional loan will be $726,200.

-Higher Limits are Better Alternative to Jumbo Mortgage
+Higher Loan Limits are Better Alternative to Jumbo Loans

 The main benefit to borrowers is that a conforming loan is a better alternative to a jumbo loan.
-A jumbo loan is any mortgage that is over the conforming loan limit.
+A jumbo loan is any mortgage that is over conforming loan limits.

 Jumbo loans have tighter restrictions for qualifying a buyer.
 They require a large down payment, usually between 10% and 20%.